 Notice: If you drive your vehicle while the engine oil pressure is low, severe engine damage may occur.
 If a low oil pressure warning appears on the Driver Information Center (DIC), stop the vehicle as soon as possible.
 Do not drive the vehicle until the cause of the low oil pressure is corrected.
-See Engine Oil on page 451 for more information.
+See Engine Oil on page 459 for more information.

-If low oil pressure levels occur, this message will display.
+This message displays if low oil pressure levels occur.
 Stop the vehicle as soon as safely possible and do not operate it until the cause of the low oil pressure has been corrected.
-Check your oil as soon as possible and have your vehicle serviced by your dealer.
-See Engine Oil on page 451.
+Check the oil as soon as possible and have your vehicle serviced by your dealer.
+See Engine Oil on page 459.